JacobHawk603/Near-Space-Near-You/README.md

 Welcome to the repository.
 Here you will find files, web pages, and maybe few code developed by us in order to solve the problem named "Near-Space Near-You"

-Here is the link to our web Page, which is actually where the express course for built a HAB will be deployed
+Here is the link to our web Page, which is actually where the course will be deployed

 http://nearspace-nearyou.azurewebsites.net